jcorporation/myMPD/README.md

 ------------------
  - cmake 2.6
  - libasan3: for debug builds only
- - Java (openjdk-9-jre-headless): optional for minifying .css and .js files
+ - Java: optional for minifying .css and .js files

 Unix Build Instructions
 -----------------------

-1. Install dependencies: cmake, libmpdclient (dev), OpenSSL (dev) and java are available from all major distributions.
+1. Install dependencies: cmake, libmpdclient (dev), OpenSSL (dev) and Java are available from all major distributions.
 2. Build and install: ```cd /path/to/src; ./mkrelease.sh```.
 3. Link your mpd music directory to ```/usr/share/mympd/htdocs/library``` and put ```folder.jpg``` files in your album directories (mkrelease.sh tries to do this for you).
 4. Configure your mpd with http stream output to use the local player.